ianrasmussen05/programming-languages-2021/report.md

 - Can we prove confluence automatically?
 What is the Knuth-Bendix algorithm?
 - Not all terminating programs can be proved terminating with a termination measure that takes values in natural numbers.
 How can we go beyond this?
 - Interactive theorem provers (Isabelle, Idris, Coq, Agda, Lean, ...) are functional programming languages in which one can prove mathematical theorems.
 Explore.

-### General Programming Languages Topics

-- Multi-paradigm languages:
-  - Haskell is close to what one calls "pure functional programming" but there are also multi-paradigm languages such as OCaml and, more recently, Scala and Julia.
-You can pick Julia or Scala and write about how they integrate FP and OO.
-What are the benefits (apart from just having both FP and OO)?
-  - In case you have an interest in logic programming (eg PROLOG), there is some interesting literature on building multi-paradigm languages that combine functional and logic programming.

-#### Other Topics

-- ... let me know if you have your own ideas ... the report is a space where you can be creative ...

-- Maybe browising through the list of [discussion topics](discussion-topics.md) gives some further ideas.

 ## Grading Guidelines